 You need conversation intelligence, website chat, and multi-channel advertising in the same platform

-In this case, consider ZoomInfo: an AI GTM platform built on 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, with a GTM Context Graph that fuses your CRM, conversation intelligence, and behavioral signals into a single intelligence layer, accessible through GTM Workspace, GTM Studio, and APIs/MCP.
+In this case, consider ZoomInfo: an AI GTM platform built on 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, with a GTM Context Graph that fuses your CRM, conversation intelligence, and behavioral signals into a single intelligence layer, accessible through GTM Workspace, GTM Studio, and APIs and MCP.

 We've included a detailed pricing comparison with ZoomInfo in this review for GTM teams that need broad data, contextual intelligence, and flexible access in one platform.
 If you want to skip ahead to the ZoomInfo pricing breakdown, use this link.